Stephen Miyasato traveled from Honolulu, Hawaii to Greeley because the teacher candidates are 'just better.'

 Miyasato admits that he has a bias since he is a UNC alumnus, but as a personnel regional officer for the State of Hawaii Department of Education, Miyasato is also an experienced recruiter of future teachers.

 Miyasato was one of three recruiters from Hawaii to attend UNC's 33rd Annual Teacher Employment Days (TED) event.
 And like many of the recruiters attending TED, Miyasato's job was to recruit educators to fill critical teachings posts back home.

-"The [school] districts have so many needs, especially special education, ESL, STEM, and any of those types of openings," said Renee Welch, UNC's director of career services.
+"The [school] districts have so many needs, especially special education, ESL, STEM, and any of those types of openings," said Renee Welch, UNC's director of Center for Career Readiness.

 Welch is responsible for organizing UNC's largest career event of the year, which was held in the Bank of Colorado Arena and accommodated more than 160 school districts.
 But with districts traveling from across the country to fill necessary vacancies, she also had a waitlist of 25 other districts.